 Amazon has learned much from the impressive retailers that have grown up in Seattle.
 Its “grow big fast” ethos owes something to Microsoft; its obsessive focus on customer service comes from Nordstrom; its pricing strategy (including Prime) learns from Costco’s membership model, and its (belated) improvement in the lot of its low-wage workers owes a debt to practices pioneered by both Costco and Starbucks.

 Amazon is blamed for unleashing a “retail apocalypse” as “for lease” signs multiply along New York’s great shopping streets.
-The worst depredations (or to be kinder, “right sizing”) affect streets overwhelmed by chains.

 Amazon may be on a quest for world retail domination, but keeping the retail giant’s offices out of New York will do nothing to address its monopolizing tendencies.
 New Yorkers may compete better if they come to know the enemy more intimately.
 Amazon arrives in the midst of a pitched battle by stores against both homogenizing online shopping and homogenizing chains.
 It’s a battle that is Amazon’s to lose.
 Publishers and bookstores—the company’s first target—appear to be making a halting comeback.
-Hegemony may be done-in by increasingly savvy stores learning to compete both online and off, and the fact that Amazon may someday conclude that it can’t make money delivering one-click diapers.
+Amazon’s hegemony may be done-in by increasingly savvy stores learning to compete both online and off, and the fact that Amazon may someday conclude that it can’t make money delivering one-click diapers.

 NYC’s Amazon ask